-5. Date checklist prepared: April 17, 2023

-6. Agency requesting checklist: City of Spokane, Washington

-7. Proposed timing or schedule (including phasing, if applicable):

-Construction to begin Fall 2023 or one to three months after Planned Unit Development (PUD) approval.
-At the present time, there is no specific phasing plan other than seasonal; however, due to the nature of the proposal, a 199-lot PUD, this construction may be phased due to market conditions.
-If phased, phasing may include early grading, utility installation, portioning of the onsite/offsite infrastructure and platting in two or more phases.
+- 5. Date checklist prepared: May 19, 2025 - 6.
+Agency requesting checklist: City of Spokane, Washington - 7.
+Proposed timing or schedule (including phasing, if applicable): Construction to begin Fall 2026 or one to three months after preliminary plat approval.
+At the present time, there is no specific phasing plan other than seasonal; however, due to the nature of the proposal, this construction may be phased due to market conditions.
+If phased, phasing may include early grading, utility installation, portions of the onsite/offsite infrastructure and the platting in two or more phases. - a.

-8. a.
 Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
-If yes, explain:

-At this time, there are no other planned additions, expansion or further activity related to or connected with this proposal.
+If yes, explain: At this time, there are no other planned additions, expansion or further activity related to or connected with this proposal.